 - Only 35% of solo and small practice attorneys have private offices

 - 77% of attorneys reported that they used the internet for working from home

 - 46% of lawyers who accessed the internet for legal work used their laptops, 27% used smartphones, and 13% used desktops

 The data is clear: most legal practices will have at least one team member working from outside the office at any given time.
 They need tools that enable their teams to collaborate and communicate no matter where they happen to be located.

 Cloud services for law firms are the easiest and most effective solution.
 By storing documents, email, and software online, your attorneys can access everything they need from any device and any location that has internet.
-James Publishing & Attorney Marketing offers a free switchover to Google Suite (“G-Suite”) with the purchase of a cloud migration, giving you access to services like:
+James Attorney Marketing & Attorney Marketing offers a free switchover to Google Suite (“G-Suite”) with the purchase of a cloud migration, giving you access to services like:

 - Google Docs, Sheets, and Forms—multiple team members can modify a document simultaneously in real time, and each editor’s work is highlighted in a different color for easy tracking